kiransalve/Power-BI/Learn with Gigs/Questions.md

 We use a disconnected table to : Control logic using DAX, Create dynamic calculations, Avoid changing the data model relationships

+# 110. What is Paginated Reports?

+Paginated Reports are used in Power BI when we need pixel-perfect, printable reports.

+They are page-based, not scrolling like dashboards, and are mainly used for invoices, financial statements, and detailed tabular reports with large data.

+These reports are created using Power BI Report Builder and are best for exporting to PDF or Excel with exact formatting.